PavloNa/Hand-PC-Control/README.md

 - Open camera
 - Detect hand landmarks
 - Move mouse in accordance to index finger-tip
+- Normalisation window to make movement easier to corners dependent on distance
 ## To Do:

 - Calculate gestures using euclidean distance